 Remi lives in the house, as does all of our dogs.
 In the home, Remi is very gentle, sweet, loving and calm.
 She typically likes to lay on the couch with us and lay her head on our laps.
 She loves to be around her people.
 She enjoys back and belly rubs the most!
 She has an on/off switch which we love about her!
 Just take her out to the fields and she's ready to go!

 Remi loves to play with her daughter, Luna and will typically play with Megan's siblings dogs.
 It takes Remi a little bit of time to warm up to new dogs.
 She was not always this way.
 After she had her first litter of puppies she became more "motherly" and tends to need to show new dogs that she is boss.
 She used to play with almost every dog no problem, but like I said, she has become motherly now and needs to check every dog out before play.

 Remi has had very large litters in the past.
-Her first litter had nine puppies and the second had ten, and the third had seven.
+Her first litter had nine puppies and the second had ten, third had seven, and the fourth had nine.
 Remi is an exceptional mother!
 It is amazing to watch her take care of her puppies even with having that many to care for.
 She does however, prefer to have Megan with her during labor as that can be a stressful time.
-So I have been with her through both whelps.
+So I have been with her through all the whelps.
 Once they are born, she is a devoted mother!
 She watches very carefully if someone picks up one of her puppies but she trusts us enough to know we won't hurt them.
 Once the puppies are old enough to play, she will play and teach them things such as mouthing the back of their necks to teach them how to kill furred game.
 She's all around a great hunter, house and mother dog!